 The limits of environmental data has been reconfigured compared to previous reports, and includes only assets held in the COIMA SGR portfolio for which COIMA has the management, and for which a level of completeness has been achieved, in data collection, both at the landlord and tenant level, more than 80% of the area.
 The environmental performance related to the COIMA headquarters building, located in Milan in Piazza Gae Aulenti, is also reported.
-In total, the limit of environmental data for 2020 refers, therefore, to 73 properties, for which it was possible to collect data both for landlords and tenants (for tenants it was not always possible to obtain complete data), for a corresponding area of over 350 thousand square meters, excluding the related parking spaces, compared to a total portfolio that consists of about 170 properties and properties for a total area of about 1 million square meters 1.
+In total, the limit of environmental data for 2020 refers, therefore, to 73 properties, for which it was possible to collect data both for landlords and tenants (for tenants it was not always possible to obtain complete data), for a corresponding area of over 350 thousand square meters, excluding the related taken up by the Construction and Real Estate Sector Disclosure sector supplement.
+The list of GRI Standards applied is given in the correlation table published from p.
+110 to 113.
+In addition, this year the report setup was revisited inspired by the integrated reporting framework published by the International Integrated Reporting Council (IIRC).